 8 PM Smile Presentation/Live & Silent Auctions

 Join us for the festivities with 2019 recipient Dale LePage.
-Enjoy a special appearance by WCVB-TV5 News Anchor Randy Price; a performance by Dale; music and dancing with DJ Joslyn Fox and Central MA Dance Academy; and an amazing Runway Show featuring the evening’s most creative fashions (think historic, drag, Smiley) with surprises by local designers…and prizes awarded by secret judges!
+Enjoy a special appearance by WCVB-TV5 News Anchor Randy Price; a performance by Dale; music and dancing with DJ Joslyn Fox and Central MA Dance Academy; and an amazing Runway Show featuring the evening’s most creative fashions…by YOU (think historic, drag, Smiley) with surprises by local designers…and prizes awarded by secret judges!

 PAST RECIPIENTS: Allen W. Fletcher, Denis Leary, Leslie Courtney, John W. Spillane, Charles F. Monahan, Jr., Richard B. Kennedy, Timothy P. Murray, Jane Petrella, Mary DeFeudis, The Crowley Family, Myles and Jean McDonough, Michael V. O’Brien, Mary and Warner Fletcher, Charles P. Ball, Canal District Alliance, Mark and Janice Fuller, Patty Eppinger, Cliff Rucker